squasta/terraform-azurerm-AKSJuly2020/README.md

 - pool1 is a linux node pool (it is mandatory because of kube system pods)
 - pool2 is a windows server 2019 node pool with a taint
 - System Managed Identities are used instead of Service Principal
-- SKU of K8S Managed Control Plane
+- Choice of SKU (Free or Paid) for Azure Kubernetes Service (Control Plane)

 These Terraform files can be used to deploy the following Azure components :